Hawaii (Big Island) – Volcanic fields of fire

 The steaming lava fields of Kilauea.

 Kilauea is one of the most active and dynamic volcanoes in the world.
-It has been going on and off for centuries, and was continuously erupting between 1983 and 2018.
-The activity usually concentrates within the Halema’uma’u crater on the top, and the Pu’u o’o crater further down in the East Rift Zone.
+It has been going on and off for centuries, and was erupting continuously between 1983 and 2018.
+The activity mostly concentrated within the Halema’uma’u crater on the top, and the Pu’u’o’o crater further down in the East Rift Zone.

 The Kilauea Halema’uma’u crater at night, before the massive collapse in 2018.